MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 Deterministic software is much easier to write and test because its behavior is repeatable and predicable.
 It exhibits the same behavior during every execution.

+#### **Eventual Value**
+Sometimes called a **Promise**, a **Future**, a **Task**, or a **Proxy**.
+Any of several kinds of values representing the result of a future computation that will eventually complete, including:

+* **Void Promises:**
+  Track the completion of an activity.
+They have only a `void` value, but may resolve to an error if the computation failed.
+* **Data Promises:**
+  Track the completion of an activity and resolve to a data value that the computation produces as its return value.
+May resolve to an error if the computation failed to produce a result.
+* **Proxy:**
+  Track the completion of an activity producing a capability and provide access to the methods of that capability.

 #### **Global Reasoning**
 When you have to think globally about the entire program (or a large portion of it) when deciding if the logic in the